 Not gonna lie, it's been a challenging summer.
 The team and I lost a lot of amazing colleagues earlier this summer.
-As shared before, they were laid off in a thoughtless and cruel manner by upper leadership, which I'm still processing and will likely write about in more depth in the future.
+As shared before, they were laid off in a thoughtless and cruel manner by upper management, which I'm still processing and will likely write about in more depth in the future.
 For now, I thought I'd share a brief overview of how we've historically worked, and how the RTO policy is likely to (continue to) affect us and what's ahead.

 Implementing a blanket policy that takes away a teams empowerment to make a decision that best fits their needs is a terrible and reckless one.
 Among other things, having a lack of trust and taking away remote work options as we've had before, will hurt the company's ability to: